Rosehill - Harris Park

 Rosehill - Harris Park hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Rosehill-Harris Park has a median age of 32 years, which is younger than Greater Sydney's average of 37 and the national average of 38.
-Compared to Greater Sydney, Rosehill-Harris Park has a higher percentage of residents aged 25-34 (31.8%) but fewer residents aged 45-54 (8%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-According to post-2021 Census data, the population aged 65-74 has increased from 4.5% to 5.6%, while the percentage of residents aged 5-14 has decreased from 9.8% to 7.9%.
-The 35-44 age group has also seen a decline, from 19.4% to 17.9%.
-By 2041, demographic modeling suggests that Rosehill-Harris Park's age profile will change significantly, with the strongest projected growth in the 35-44 cohort, expected to increase by 80% to reach a total of 3,238 residents.
+Rosehill-Harris Park has a median age of 32 years, which is younger than Greater Sydney's average of 37 and significantly lower than Australia's national average of 38 years.
+Compared to Greater Sydney, Rosehill-Harris Park has a higher proportion of residents aged 25-34 (31.8%) but fewer residents aged 45-54 (8%).
+This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
+According to post-2021 Census data, the proportion of residents aged 65-74 has increased from 4.5% to 5.6%, while the proportion of those aged 5-14 has decreased from 9.8% to 7.9%, and the proportion of those aged 35-44 has dropped from 19.4% to 17.9%.
+Demographic projections indicate that Rosehill-Harris Park's age profile will significantly change by 2041, with the strongest growth expected in the 35-44 age group, which is projected to grow by 80%, adding 1,435 residents to reach a total of 3,238.

 Frequently Asked Questions - Age